This information pertains to the SCC3-e1 kit (current production version).

 Note that the transistor and diode mounting screws are electrically live, it is a good idea to cover them with an insulated block on their back side to prevent the possibility of a short-circuit should they come in contact with metal objects.
 Another approach is to mount the heat sink inside of a larger metal box, be sure to allow sufficient air flow through the box to dissipate the heat.

-The 60 amp fuse in the schematic is not shown in the photo, it has been replaced by a 60 amp DC-rated circuit breaker.
-Another fuse/switch or circuit breaker should be installed on the PV + line.
+The 60 amp fuse in the schematic is not shown in the photo, it has been replaced by a DC-rated circuit breaker that is located in a separate metal box.
+A second circuit breaker should be installed on the PV + line in the circuit breaker box.
+Airpax ALM series circuit breakers are a good choice for this application, they are available in a variety of current ratings.
 If you decide to use fuse and switch combinations instead of circuit breakers, the fuse should be a DC-rated class T type.
+Class T fuses are filled with sand to prevent internal arcing when they blow.

-The wiring from the PV array to the charge controller and from the charge controller to the battery should be done with 6 gauge or heavier stranded wire, for handling the full 60 amps of current.
+The wiring from the PV array to the charge controller and from the charge controller to the battery should be done with 6 gauge or larger stranded wire in order to handle the full 60 amps of current.
 If you will be wiring a system with 45 amps or less, 8 gauge wire may be used.
-It is recommended that all of the high current wiring be installed in metal conduit for protection from fire hazards.
+The modified charge controller and circuit breakers should be installed inside of metal boxes and all of the high current wiring should be installed in metal conduit to protect against fire hazards.

 Back to the SCC3 page.